 Exodus 3:1-22; 4:1-17

-III.
+II.
+He killed the Egyptian out of impulse, not by faith in God.
+The consequences were loss of charisma, excitement and faith.
 When failure attacks, we loose our faith leave everything behind including God’s calling, promises, plans and retreat back to our own small world where we feel secure

-IV.
+III.
 Some feel angry at God and blame him for not sticking to the plan.
 In reality who is responsible for switching to “plan B”!